 This is perhaps the most important thing we do.
 Making sure people have food on the table.
 A roof over their heads.
-All the things a lot of us take for granted, until we need help.
+All the things a lot of us take for granted until we need help.
 This is where you’ll find it.

-We have partnerships with government agencies, local non-profits, faith-based organizations and private sector service providers.
+We have partnerships with government agencies, local non-profits, faith-based organizations, and private sector service providers.
 Working together, we take on the tough issues of poverty and homelessness in Douglas County, including women, infant and children.

 In partnership with families and the community, Douglas County provides safety-net services for vulnerable residents that promote self-sufficiency.
 Programs such as Douglas County Cares and Winter Weather Care, along with events like Strive to Thrive help residents who are struggling during difficult times.

-We’ll help navigate paperwork.
+We’ll help navigate the paperwork.
 Cut through red tape.
 And do what needs to be done to get you back on the path to self-sufficiency.